EPCCed/eidf-docs/docs/services/gpuservice/training/L4_template_workflow.md

 ## Preparing a custom Docker image

-Kubernetes requires Docker images to be pre-built and available for download from a container repository such as Docker Hub.
+Kubernetes requires Docker images to be pre-built and available for download from a container repository such as [EIDF Container Image Registry (ECIR)](https://registry.eidf.ac.uk/).

 It does not provide functionality to build images and create pods from docker files.

 However, use cases may require some custom modifications of a base image, such as adding a python library.

-These custom images need to be built locally (using docker) or online (using a GitHub/GitLab worker) and pushed to a repository such as Docker Hub.
+These custom images need to be built locally (using docker) or online (using GitLab CI/CD) and pushed to a registry such as ECIR.

 This is not an introduction to building docker images, please see the [Docker tutorial](https://docs.docker.com/get-started/)  for a general overview.